radiomix/backup-instance-to-ebs/README.md

 Attach an EBS volume with a file system to device `$aws_snapshot_device`, adjust `$aws_snapshot_volume_id` to reflect the volume id and other parameters in `config.sh`.
-You are ready to convert your instance backed AMI into an EBS backed AMI:
+You are ready to convert your instance backed AMI into an EBS backed AMI.

+### AWS credentials
+We do not put AWS credentials in a file or into calling parameters, This would raise security concerns, as credentials would turn up plain text in files like `~/.bash_history`.
+It is therefore **important to source the scripts**  to pass environment variables to the calling shell.
+As long as this shell is not closed, credentials are passed to each subsequent call!

 ###**Step 1** `prepare-instance.sh`
 **This step is only performed once on the machine**.
 It installs EC2 API and EC2 Tools, checks vor necessary packages (`wget, openssl, java, unzip, pv`), installs packages `kpartx, gdisk, grub v0.97` and prepares `/boot/grub/menu.list` and `/etc/fstab`.
 ```
-$./prepare-instance.sh
+$source ./prepare-instance.sh
 ```
 It also generates X509 files to bundle the new AMI.

 **User input may be required**.

 ###**Step 2** `register-ebs.sh`
 **This step could be performed on a regular basis**.
 It bundles the prepared instance and registers it as an EBS backed AMI.
 We rely on the Instance to be prepared as in **Step 1** and check the bundle parameters by script `register-ebs.sh`.
 We bundle and unbundle the Instance backed AMI ont an attached snapshot volume and register a snapshot and an EBS backed AMI.

 **No user input should required**.

 ```
-$./register-ebs.sh
+source $./register-ebs.sh
 ```
 --------